j256/dmalloc/README.md

 ## Quick Getting Started

-This section should give you a quick idea on how to get going.
-You need to do the following things to make use of the library.
-See the documentation for more details.
+This section should give you an idea on how to get going.
+See the more complete [getting started documentation](https://dmalloc.com/docs/getting-started) for more details.

   1. Download the latest version of the library available from http://dmalloc.com/.